-You can use a WiFi or wired network connection, or connect directly to a switch that is off-network using an Ethernet cable.

-- 2. Launch a web browser. - 3.
-In the address field of your web browser, enter the IP address of the switch.

-If you do not know the IP address of the switch, see Access the Switch Using a Web Browser on page 6.
+- 1. Connect your computer to the same network as the switch. - You can use a WiFi or wired network connection, or connect directly to a switch that is off-network using an Ethernet cable. - 2.
+Launch a web browser. - 3.
+In the address field of your web browser, enter the IP address of the switch. - If you do not know the IP address of the switch, see Access the Switch Using a Web Browser on page 7. - The login window opens. - 4.
+Enter the switch's password in the password field. - The switch's default password is password.

-Select System > PoE.
+5. Select System > PoE.